Is the 9Barista just a fancy moka pot?

 Why is my machine difficult to unscrew, and why are my lower boiler o-rings coming out of place?

 After brewing, there will be a vacuum in the boiler.
 If this vacuum isn’t neutralised it will be difficult to unscrew the machine and you may dislodge your boiler o-ring in the process.
 To neutralise the vacuum simply lift / pull the pressure release tab on the safety valve, but only do this when it’s cool enough to touch.
-You’ll hear a hiss, at which point the boiler will be easy to unscrew.
+Running your machine under cold water will cool it down within 10-20 seconds.
+When you lift the pressure release tab you’ll hear a hiss, at which point the boiler will be easy to unscrew.

 Why is my extraction too fast?